-Aphanomyces invadans causes disease and mortality in farmed and wild fish, worldwide.
-Around 94 species of fish have been confirmed by histological diagnosis to be naturally affected by A. invadans as shown in Table 2.1.Suspect cases of natural infection with A. invadans in species other than those listed should be referred immediately to the appropriate OIE Reference Laboratory, whether or not clinical signs are associated with the findings.
-Some fish, such as common carp (Cyprinus capio), Nile tilapia (Oreochromis niloticus) and milk fish (Chanos chanos), have been considered to be naturally resistant to infection with A. invadans (Lilley et al., 1998).
+EUS causes disease and mortality in farmed and wild fish, worldwide.
+Around 76 species of fish have been confirmed by histological diagnosis to be naturally affected by EUS as shown in Table 2.1.
+Suspect cases of natural infection with A. invadans in species other than those listed should be referred immediately to the appropriate OIE Reference Laboratory, whether or not clinical signs are associated with the findings.
+Some fish, such as common carp (Cyprinus capio), Nile tilapia (Oreochromis niloticus) and milk fish (Chanos chanos), are considered to be resistant to EUS (16).